Jack Guerrero for State Senate 2019

 ACADEMIC HIGHLIGHTS

 BA in Economics, Stanford Univesity - where Mr. Guerrero's professors included Dr. Condoleezza Rice, former U.S. Secretary of State; Dr. Michael Boskin, former Chair of Economic Advisors for President George H.W.
 Bush; and Dr. John Cogan, former Director of the U.S. Office of Management and Budget.
-Mr. Guerrero was also a regular political columnist with the Stanford Review newspaper, and a nationally-ranked competitive debator with the American Parliamentary Debate Association (the same debating circuit that produced Ted Cruz, U.S. Senate Candidate from Texas).
+Mr. Guerrero was also a regular political columnist with the Stanford Review newspaper, and a nationally-ranked competitive debator with the American Parliamentary Debate Association.

 MBA, Harvard University - where Mr. Guerrero's professors included Dr. Robert Merton, Nobel Laureate in Economics, and field study advisor Dr. Robert Kaplan, founder of the "Balanced Scorecard" concept used widely by corporate organizations.
-While at Harvard, Mr. Guerrero's curriculum was heavily focused on finance, management, and business law.
+While at Harvard, Mr. Guerrero's curriculum was heavily focused on financial economics, management, and business law.

 AFFILIATIONS (for identification purposes only):